This AI-powered parking garage rewards you for not driving

 The smart city of the future is materializing in the parking garage of an office building in Munich.
 With a new test program powered by artificial intelligence, or AI, the parking garage can communicate with the drivers who use it.
 It can tell them when the garage is getting crowded and increase its pricing based on demand, suggest drivers use another garage, and even reward them for not driving in to work at all.

-The trial project is being led by U.K.-based Fetch.ai and was just launched at one of the central Munich offices owned by Connex Buildings.
+The trial project is being led by U.K.-based Fetch.ai and Munich-based blockchain company Datarella and was just launched at one of the central Munich offices owned by Connex Buildings.
 The goal is to control the pricing and use of the building’s parking spaces dynamically, and to disincentivize people from driving to work by rewarding them with public transit passes for all the time they aren’t using the parking garage.

 “It could say okay if you park closer, you’re going to be charged more; if you park farther away, you’ll be charged less,” says Humayun Sheikh, CEO of Fetch.ai.
 “We reward you for doing certain actions and we discourage you from doing certain actions.”